-Indirect may be budgeted at no more than 5% of the salaries budgeted.
-Indirect/F&A charges must be based on actual salary expenses.
-The allowable variance of 10% per budget cell does not apply to the amount budgeted in the indirect/F&A budget cell.
+Indirect may be budgeted at no more than the entities approved restricted rate or 8% of MTDC for the grant.
+(If an entities negotiated, restricted indirect rate is lower that 8% of MTDC, please contact SBCTC.)
+Indirect charges must be based on actual expenses.
+The allowable variance of 10% per budget cell does not apply to the amount budgeted in the indirect budget cell.